git-classrooms/git-classrooms/README.md

 For local development we use [mailpit](https://mailpit.axllent.org/), running on [localhost:8025](http://localhost:8025).
 **This requires the docker setup.**

-For encrypted connections we need to create a self signed certificate
+For encrypted connections we need to create a self-signed certificate

 ```
 openssl req -x509 -newkey rsa:4096 -nodes -keyout .docker/mail/privkey.pem -out .docker/mail/cert.pem -sha256 -days 3650